 5. Do the math

-Once you’ve settled on your four to six comps, simply compare the sale prices of each to get a rough idea of your home’s fair market value.
+Once you’ve settled on your four to six comps, simply compare the sale prices of each to get a rough idea of the home’s fair market value.

 Or, try crunching some numbers to get another perspective.
 For instance, you can look at the square footage of each comp and divide its sale price by its number of square feet.
 This will indicate the home’s price per square foot, or PPSF, a frequently used metric in real estate.
 You can then take the average PPSF of all the comps on your list, and using that dollar value, multiply it by the number of square feet in your home.

 For example, say you pulled four comps with PPSFs of $200, $217, $222 and $233.
 The average of those figures is $218.
-If you multiply $218 by the square footage of your home, for instance 2,100 square feet, your home’s value based on comparable PPSF might be around $457,800.
-With this calculation, you now have a ballpark estimate of what your home may be worth.
+If you multiply $218 by the square footage of the home — for instance, 2,100 square feet — the home’s value based on comparable PPSF might be around $457,800.
+With this calculation, you now have a ballpark estimate of what the home may be worth.

 House comps are not foolproof

 An important caveat on real estate comps: Unless you’re looking at a row of exactly uniform properties (think brand-new, adjacent townhouses), there are going to be slight differences.
 “Every property is unique in its way.
 So, although you can find closely comparable properties, none will be identical,” says Ameralis.